erlendaakre/erlendaakre.github.io/_posts/2011-05-14-increasing-earthquakes.md

 Are earthquakes increasing in strength or frequency?

-Just found myself in a debate where the opposition claims earthquakes is on the rise (judgement day, wrath of god, etc..), being a skeptic I of course needed evidence, and where better to get it than to analyse it for myself from raw data?
+I just found myself in a debate where the opposition claims that earthquakes are on the rise (judgement day, wrath of god, etc..), being slightly skeptical I of course needed evidence, and where better to get it than to analyse it for myself from the actual data?

 **How many earthquakes are there?**
-I went to the United States Geological Survey for the raw data, they have a pretty big list of “selected earthquakes of general historic interest” (6.0+) earthquakes recorded (ordered by magnitude, strongest quake first)
+I went to the United States Geological Survey for the raw data, they have a pretty big list named “selected earthquakes of general historic interest” (6.0+) earthquakes recorded (ordered by magnitude, strongest quake first) which seems to be used often to support the argument of increasing earthquakes.

 [http://earthquake.usgs.gov/earthquakes/world/historical_mag_big.php](http://earthquake.usgs.gov/earthquakes/world/historical_mag_big.php)

-I then made a little computer program to parse the text, and output it in csv format:
+I then made a small computer program to parse the text and output it in csv format:

 ```java
 import java.io.BufferedReader;